JensUweUlrich/ReadBouncer/README.md

 kmer_size     = 13
 fragment_size = 100000
 threads       = 3
-target_files  = "path\to\reference\file\ZmcBacterialReferences.fasta"
+target_files  = "path\to\reference\file\Bacillus_subtilis_complete_genome.fasta,path\to\reference\file\Enterococcus_faecalis_complete_genome.fasta,path\to\reference\file\Escherichia_coli_complete_genome.fasta"
 deplete_files = ""
+read_files    = "path\to\read\file\SampleZMCDataSet.fasta"
 ```
-Using command line:
+In this example, we would try to find all reads that match to B.subtilis, E.faecalis and E.coli.
+You can easily add the other fasta files as well.
+Now we can start ReadBouncer from the command line using the config.toml file.
+For testing purposes, you can download a small set of sequenced Zymo Mock community nanopore reads that were basecalled with DeepNano ([sample read set](https://owncloud.hpi.de/s/HFFYsDhbukXBsu4))
 ```
 full\path\to\ReadBouncer\root\directory\bin\ReadBouncer.exe  full\path\to\ReadBouncer\config.toml
 ```
-3. Use the `classify` subcommand get all reads that origin from one of the 7 bacteria in the Zymo Mock Community mix.
-(You can use the following [sample read set]() to simply test the feature)
+Finally, you can find all result files in the given output directory.

 ### <a name="unblockall"></a>Test ReadBouncer-to-MinKNOW interaction
 Before using ReadBouncer in a real experiment, we recommend running a playback experiment to test unblock speed first.